timescale/docs/use-timescale/data-tiering/disabling-data-tiering.md

 </Procedure>

-And that is it, you have disable tiering on a hypertable.
+And that is it, you have disabled tiering on a hypertable.

 [untier-data]: /use-timescale/:currentVersion:/data-tiering/untier-data/
 [tiering-policy]: /use-timescale/:currentVersion:/data-tiering/creating-data-tiering-policy/